NicoG60/OscMackieControl/doc/Mackie Control Protocol.md

 ### Assignment display

 I've note been able to find what this one stands for yet.
 But stay tune, It'll probably come out someday!
+I suspect it to be controller by Control Change CC #74 and 75 (hex: 50, 51).
+Those are right after the Timecode.
+Dont know what the value means yet.

 ### SMPTE, BEATS, Rude Solo